| | | |

 Dice onion into small chunks and add to the bottom of the slow cooker.

-Season roast on all sides with salt and pepper then place into slow cooker on top of onions.
+Add beef roast into slow cooker on top of onions.

-In a bowl whisk together melted butter (or avocado oil), beef broth, onion powder, garlic powder, and balsamic vinegar.
+In a bowl whisk together melted butter, beef broth, salt, pepper, onion powder, garlic powder, and balsamic vinegar.

 beef roast in au jus from scratch in a slow cooker

-Pour into slow cooker on the side of the roast.
-Then cover slow cooker with a lid.
+Pour into slow cooker over the roast and cover with a lid.

-Cook on low for 6-7 hours or on high for 3-4 hours.
-Don’t open the lid during cooking time.
+Cook on LOW for 8-9 hours or on HIGH for 5-6 hours.
+Don’t open the lid during this cook time.

 Place shredded beef back into the slow cooker full of au jus.
-Let beef sit in the au jus covered for 5 minutes to moisten and become full of flavor.
+Let beef sit in the au jus, covered with the lid, for 10 minutes to moisten and become full of flavor or until you’re ready to serve.

 cooked shredded beef getting placed in a french bread bun for french bread sandwiches